-Participants were presented with two hypothetical scenarios depicting scenes in which one male individual, while out with male friends, received a picture sext of a woman.
-The scenarios differed in only one way; in the unknown condition the sext recipient and his friends did not know the woman depicted in the sext, but in the known condition, the sext recipient and his friends knew the female depicted in the sext.
-In line with Social Domain Theory established methodological protocol (see Brenick & Killen, 2014; Killen et al, 2002), the unknown condition was always presented first so that the scenario order reflected increasing levels of intimacy (from an unknown woman to a known woman).
+Participants were presented with hypothetical situations depicting scenes in which one male individual, while out with male friends, received a picture sext of a woman (different-gender scenario).
+The situations differed in only one way; in the unknown condition the sext recipient and his friends did not know the woman depicted in the sext, but in the known condition, the sext recipient and his friend knew the female depicted in the sext.
+In line with Social Domain Theory established methodological protocol (see Brenick & Killen, 2014; Killen et al., 2002) the unknown condition was always presented first so that the scenario order reflected increasing levels of intimacy (from an unknown woman to a known woman).
 The text of the unknown scenario read as follows: "Bob is hanging out with his best friends Sean and Mike.
 Bob's phone rings, he has just received a message from his friend AJ.
 AJ just forwarded Bob a sexual picture of a female that none of them know."
-For both scenarios, participants rated the acceptability (i.e., how good or bad) of two potential responses by the scenario protagonist: 1. showing the sext to his friends nearby, or 2. electronically forwarding the sext to others.
+These hypothetical situations were then presented told depicting scenes in which one female/male, while out with female/male friends, received a picture sext of a woman/man from another female/male (same-gender scenario).
+For all conditions, participants rated the acceptability (i.e., how good or bad) of two potential responses by the scenario protagonist: 1. showing the sext to his/her friends nearby, or 2. electronically forwarding the sext to others.
 Participants also justified their answers in open-ended responses.
+Responses were coded into five justification categories: 1.
+Authority sanctioning - concerns about societal consequences imparted for participating in the victimization ("it's illegal"; "they could get in trouble"); 2.
+Direct victimization - moral concerns about the personal harm that would come upon the victim ("The photo could have devastating effects on the woman's future"); 3.
+Relational and group functioning - societal concern about how the friendship or friendship group will/not be affected by the actions ("They don't know this female, so it seems less bad..."); 4.
+Rights violations - moral appeals to broader concerns about undeniable rights that should be afforded to all ("It's not acceptable [to] promote this type of sexual objectification"; "It's an invasion of privacy."); and 5.
+Risk of the Sexter and status quo - appeals to accepted societal rules that govern sexting and the sharing of sexts ("The sexter put themself in this predicament by taking the photo in the first place."; "It's just typical to share something to those around you on your phone if you weren't expecting such a message.
+It probably would be done without even thinking twice about who saw it.").

 A mixed within- and between- subjects design was used to investigate participants' evaluations of sexting scenarios.
-A 2 (gender: female, male) x 2 (relationship status: single, in a relationship) x 2 (familiarity of target: known, unknown) x 2 (sharing type: show sext, forward sext) repeated measures analysis of variance (ANOVA), with anxious attachment, avoidant attachment, and rejection sensitivity as covariates, was conducted for the following dependent measures: showing acceptability and forward-ing acceptability.
+A 2 (sexual orientation: heterosexual, LGB) x 2 (gender: female, male) x 2 (relationship status: single, in a relationship) x 2 (familiarity of target: known, unknown) x 2 (message type: show sext, forward sext) x 2 (scenario: different-gender, same-gender) repeated measures analysis of variance (ANOVA), with anxious attachment, avoidant attachment, and rejection sensitivity as covariates, was conducted for the following dependent measures: showing acceptability and forwarding acceptability.
+For analysis of participants' justifications, an additional 5 (justification: authority sanctioning, direct victimization, relational & group functioning, rights violation, risk of the sexter & status quo) within-subjects factor was included with the analysis model described above.